 Some people swear by raw diets.
 I am not going to get into that debate.
 If you want to do raw, talk to a veterinary nutritionist.
 Do not just wing it based on a Facebook group.
 Senior dogs have less digestive flexibility than young ones.
 A bad diet choice hits them harder.

 One thing that actually helped my Lab: smaller, more frequent meals.
 Instead of two big bowls, we did three smaller ones.
 Easier on the stomach, steadier energy, less begging between meals.
 Worth trying.
+Also, we switched to ceramic bowls because I read somewhere that plastic can cause acne in dogs.
+I do not know if that is true but the ceramic bowls look nicer anyway.

 Exercise: Keep Moving, But Gently